BMW, Daimler sued for refusing to tighten carbon emissions targets - Handelsblatt - NewsBreak

 BMW, Daimler sued for refusing to tighten carbon emissions targets - Handelsblatt

-BERLIN (Reuters) - The heads of a German environmental NGO have sued automakers BMW and Daimler for refusing to tighten their carbon emissions targets and give up fossil fuel-emitting cars by 2030, Handelsblatt newspaper reported on Tuesday.
+BERLIN, Sept 20 (Reuters) - The heads of a German environmental NGO have sued automakers BMW (BMWG.DE) and Daimler (DAIGn.DE) for refusing to tighten their carbon emissions targets and give up fossil fuel-emitting cars by 2030, Handelsblatt newspaper reported on Tuesday.

 The NGO, Deutsche Umwelthilfe, confirmed to Reuters that the lawsuits had been filed on Monday evening.